firasm/conferencekit/content/chapter02_pre/venue.md

 - All presenters can access the podium/stage.
 - Large rooms have a sound system: microphones, etc.
 - All rooms have a clear line of sight to the front of the room.
-- All rooms include extra chairs for people who might need to sit.
+- All rooms include extra chairs for people who might need to sit/rest.
 - Smaller rooms are available to use as family rooms, resting and quiet spaces.
 - Rooms are not located near roadways, construction, mechanical equipment or have overhead lighting that creates noise and distractions that might cause disturbances for attendees.